Envelopes of holomorphy and extension of functions of bounded type: The -envelope of holomorphy

-Regarding holomorphic functions of bounded type, the $H_b$-envelope of holomorphy was constructed, for example, by Hirschowitz in \cite{Hir72}.
+Regarding holomorphic functions of bounded type, the $H_b$-envelope of holomorphy was constructed by Hirschowitz in \cite{Hir72} by means of germs.
 For general families of functions $\mathcal F$, the existence of the $\mathcal F$-envelope of holomorphy can be seen in \cite[Chapter XIII]{Muj86}.

-The functions of bounded type form a class of functions that can be defined on any Riemann domain, and that has a topology different from the space of all holomorphic functions.
-These two facts may arise some concerns about the proper definition of envelope of holomorphy.
-For example, it may be more natural to consider the largest Riemann domain to which every $f\in H_b(X)$ has a unique holomorphic extension which is of bounded type.
-Or the largest Riemann domain $Y$ to which every $f\in H_b(X)$ has a unique holomorphic extension, so that evaluating the extensions on elements of $Y$ are continuous homomorphisms on $H_b(X)$.
-Note that in several complex variables, the envelope of holomorphy may be identified with the spectrum.
-If we expect to obtain something similar, evaluations in elements of the envelope must be continuous.
-This motivates the following definition:
+We say that a Riemann domain $(X,p)$ is a \emph{$H_b$-domain of holomorphy} if the identity on $X$ is an $H_b$-envelope of holomorphy.
+Loosely speaking, this is to say that $X$ coincides with its $H_b$-envelope of holomorphy.